During the marketing period:

 What are the normal conditions I would buy under at Auction?

-- If you are the successful bidder, you will be required to pay 10% of the purchase price on Auction day (unless otherwise arranged with the vendor and/or the Auctioneer).
-You will need your cheque book and the ability to have the funds in your account to cover the deposit once it is banked, or request the vendors lawyers trust account details and transfer moneys to this account electronically during the following 24 hours.
+- If you are the successful bidder, you will be required to pay 10% of the purchase price on Auction day (unless otherwise arranged with the seller and/or the Auctioneer prior to the Auction).
+You will needs to have the funds in your account to cover the deposit, request the sellers lawyers trust account details and transfer the deposit funds to this account during the following 24 hours.

 - It is considered that if you bid at Auction, you are essentially making a cash unconditional offer ie if your bid is successful, you have bought the property.
 There are no conditions to be met, you have done your homework and have sought the correct advice prior to the auction.

-- Possession is as per the Particulars and Conditions of Sale, set out by the vendor, however you may however wish to discuss an amendment to the possession date with the vendor and/or the Auctioneer prior to the Auction.
+- Possession is as per the Particulars and Conditions of Sale, set out by the seller, however you may however wish to discuss an amendment to the possession date with the seller and/or the Auctioneer prior to the Auction.

 - Chattels are normally mentioned in the Particulars and Conditions of Sale.
 Check these to make sure these are exactly what you expect to be left in the property.